azavea/osmesa/README.md

 large scale batch analytic jobs to run on the latest OSM data, as well as streaming jobs which operate on updated with minutely replication files.

+All command apps written to perform these batch and streaming jobs live in the `apps` subproject.
+Reusable components that can be used to construct your own batch and stream processors live in the `analytics` subproject.

 ## Getting Started

 This library is a toolkit meant to make the munging and manipulation of